-A report on the first phase of community engagement for the renewal of Queen Victoria Market is now available.
-Read the report and register your interest in taking part in the next phase of consultation this April.
+A report on the second phase of community engagement for the Queen Victoria Market Precinct Renewal is now available.
+Read it at Participate Melbourne and register for project updates.

 While the City of Melbourne will have ultimate responsibility for delivering the renewal project, the Board of Directors and management of Queen Victoria Market will play a key role and will continue to manage day to day operations of the market.